ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 The Plants model records the elemental masses in each of the tissues of individuals within cohorts, along with any surplus elemental masses that accumulate when tissues have reached their ideal stoichiometric ratios.

-The fields below show the realised biomass attributes that can be exported.
+The fields below lists the exportable attributes giving the elemental biomasses for the tissues in individuals within each cohort.
+These are _realised_ tissue masses, accounting for herbivory and so the carbon masses can differ from the allometric predictions of tissue carbon mass under the T Model that are described in the previous section.

 ```{code-cell} ipython3
 ---